 Home to diverse landscapes ranging from mountains and farmland, to river and coastlines, Alabama boasts some of the most picturesque towns in the South.
-From tiny mountain communities to stunning seaside settlements, we round-up ten of the state’s prettiest towns.
+From tiny mountain communities to stunning seaside settlements, we round-up 10 of the state’s prettiest towns.

 Frequently hailed as ‘the jewel of the Eastern Shore’, the picture-perfect community of Fairhope overlooks scenic Mobile Bay.
 Its bustling downtown, sandy beaches and friendly small town vibe have propelled it to Best Small Towns in America status by Southern Living Magazine.
-A collection of hip boutiques and eateries make up much of Fairhope’s eclectic downtown and its active arts community has led to a number of galleries and events like art walks and festivals, while picturesque parks ideal for summer picnics and its waterfront lined with mossy oaks and rustic wooden piers only add to its charm.
+A collection of hip boutiques and restaurants make up much of Fairhope’s eclectic downtown and its active arts community has led to a number of galleries and events like art walks and festivals, while picturesque parks ideal for summer picnics and its waterfront lined with mossy oaks and rustic wooden piers only add to its charm.

 With a population of just over 50, Mooresville is the smallest town on this list though its rich history and quaint old-world charm make it a worthy addition.
 An ideal destination for history buffs, the entire town is listed on the National Register of Historic Places and is home to the oldest operating post office in the whole state, and two picturesque churches dating back to the 1800s.
 Visitors to this northeastern historical gem can experience life in the early 1800s at the faithfully restored Stagecoach Inn and Tavern, now a museum, and shop for curios and homemade candy at Lyla’s Little House.